SansGuidon/bookmarks/README.md

 * [Pinterest](https://www.pinterest.com/pin/202802789445614388/?lp=true) - More Art and Pictures about MBTI Types
 * [Pinterest](https://www.pinterest.com/pin/316096467577274221/?lp=true) - Art and Pictures about Zodiac Signs
 * [Pinterest](https://www.pinterest.com/pin/55872851600451918/?lp=true) - Art and Pictures about MBTI / Zodiac Signs
-* [16Personalities](https://www.16personalities.com/fr/la-personnalite-isfj) - [FR] La personnalité "Défenseur" (ISFJ-A / ISFJ-T)
+* [16Personalities](https://www.16personalities.com/fr/la-personnalite-isfj) - [FR] :fr: La personnalité "Défenseur" (ISFJ-A / ISFJ-T)
-* [16Personalities](https://www.16personalities.com/fr/la-personnalite-infj) - [FR] La personnalité "Avocat" (INFJ-A / INFJ-T)
+* [16Personalities](https://www.16personalities.com/fr/la-personnalite-infj) - [FR] :fr: La personnalité "Avocat" (INFJ-A / INFJ-T)
-* [Psychologie-luxeuil](http://www.psy-luxeuil.fr/article-fin-de-vie-les-5-grands-regrets-des-mourants-117710234.html) - [FR] what dying people regret the most in their life / les 5 grands regrets des mourants
+* [Psychologie-luxeuil](http://www.psy-luxeuil.fr/article-fin-de-vie-les-5-grands-regrets-des-mourants-117710234.html) - [FR] :fr: what dying people regret the most in their life / les 5 grands regrets des mourants
 * [v2-dev/awesome-social-engineering](https://github.com/v2-dev/awesome-social-engineering) - list of awesome social engineering resources
 * [Jeff Goins](https://medium.com/personal-growth/the-single-most-overlooked-secret-to-influencing-other-people-32433b7ae285) - (2017) The Single Most Overlooked Secret To Influencing Other People
 * [You Are Not So Smart](https://youarenotsosmart.com/category/articles/) - explore the ways you and everyone else tends to develop an undeserved confidence in human perception, motivation, and behavior. you’ll rediscover a humility and reconnect with the stumbling, fumbling community of man trying to make sense of things the best we can.
 The central theme of You Are Not So Smart is that you are unaware of how unaware you are.